Quantitative evaluation of methods to analyze motion changes in single-particle experiments: Results

 \subsection{Competition design}

-To enable the assessment of the performance of previously established methods while fostering the development of new approaches and the participation from diverse disciplines, the challenge is organized along two tracks: \begin{itemize} \item Track 1 --- based on the analysis of raw videos. \item Track 2 --- based on the analysis of trajectories. \end{itemize}
+To enable the assessment of the performance of previously established methods while fostering the development of new approaches and the participation from diverse disciplines, the challenge was organized along two tracks: \begin{itemize} \item Video Track --- based on the analysis of raw videos. \item Trajectory Track --- based on the analysis of trajectories. \end{itemize}

-For each track, datasets are provided according to a hierarchical structure (\cref{fig:models_scheme}(b-c)) that includes: \begin{itemize} \item Experiment --- A given biological scenario defined by a model of interactions and a set of parameters describing the dynamic interplay of the particles and the environment. \item \ac{FOV} --- A region of the sample where the recording takes place.
-Particles within the same \ac{FOV} can undergo interactions among themselves and/or with the environment. \item Video (Track 1 only) --- Videos corresponding to each \ac{FOV}. \item Trajectory (Track 2 only) --- Trajectory corresponding to the motion of an individual particle. \end{itemize} For both tracks, all the particles used in the simulations are provided/visualized (i.e., full labeling conditions).
-The effect of blinking or photobleaching is not taken into account.
+For each track, datasets were provided according to a hierarchical structure (\cref{fig:models_scheme}b,c) that includes: \begin{itemize} \item Experiment --- A given biological scenario defined by a model of interactions and a set of parameters describing the dynamic interplay of the particles and the environment. \item FOV --- A region of the sample where the recording takes place.
+Particles within the same field of view (FOV) can undergo interactions among themselves and/or with the environment. \item Video (Video Track only) --- Videos corresponding to each FOV. \item Trajectory (Trajectory Track only) --- Trajectory corresponding to the motion of an individual particle. \end{itemize} For both tracks, all particles used in the simulations and located in the FOV are provided/visualized (i.e., full labeling conditions).
+The effect of blinking or photobleaching was not taken into account.